 The beliefs of the ancient Greeks were full of the violent storms, volcanoes and earthquakes that were a part of their experience.
 Greek mythology is based on legends passed down through generations by word of mouth, so there are many versions of Greek mythology and not all of the stories agree with one another.

-Like most ancient cultures, the ancient Greeks were polytheistic, but many of their gods looked and acted like human beings.
+Like most ancient cultures, the ancient Greeks were polytheistic, but unlike other cultures, many of their gods looked and acted like human beings.
 The ancient Greeks believed their gods had unlimited powers, yet Greek gods married, had children, played tricks and fought great battles with one another.
 The ancient Greeks attributed natural disasters to conflicts among their gods.

 A Greek poet named Hesiod wrote that the Earth goddesses emerged from nothingness called Chaos.
 The earth mated with the sky to produce the Titans.
 The Titans were giants who ruled over Greece from atop Mount Othrys.
 The giants were led by Cronus until he lost a great war with his children.
 The children of Cronus were called the Olympian Gods because they lived atop Mount Olympus, the highest mountain in Greece.

 Zeus was the youngest son of Cronus and the head of the Olympian pantheon.
 A pantheon is a family of gods.
 Zeus was also the god of rain who ruled the sky with his powerful thunderbolt.
 Ancient Greek farmers relied on the rain they believed came from Zeus, but they also feared the anger of Zeus during violent thunderstorms.

 Poseidon was said to be Zeus’ brother and the ruler of the sea.
 Greek mariners and fishermen believed Poseidon had the power to create earthquakes by striking the ground with his mighty trident.
 A trident is a three-pronged spear used by the ancient Greeks both as a tool and a weapon.
 Poseidon might cause shipwrecks with his trident, but could also create new islands and favor sailors with food and safe travel to other lands.